tundeajayi/tundeajayi.github.io/_pages/about.md

 **2022**

-* **May** A project I contributed to a project whose paper *"A Few Thousand Translations Go a Long Way!
+* **May:** I contributed to a project, its paper *"A Few Thousand Translations Go a Long Way!
 Leveraging Pre-trained Models for African News Translation"* accepted got accepted at NAACL.
 Click to view [paper](https://arxiv.org/abs/2205.02022) on arxiv.

 * **January:** Participated in the [Advanced Language Processing Winter School, ALPS 2022](http://lig-alps.imag.fr/).